raythompsonwebdev/clashvibes/README.md

 ## Does this theme support any plugins?

-* Clashvibes-plugin for custom posts.
+* Clashvibes-plugin for custom audio and videos posts.
 * Masterslider plugin